-Table 3 takes a closer look at home purchase shares by borrowers' race, income, and location for three years: 2005, two years before the Great Recession; 2010, the year immediately following the Great Recession; and 2016, the most current year of data in our analysis.
+Table 3 takes a closer look at home purchase shares and categorizes them by borrowers' race, income, and location for three years: 2005, or two years before the Great Recession; 2010, or the year immediately following the Great Recession; and 2016, the most recent year for which we have data.

-The share of home purchases made in LMI neighborhoods has declined for all race and income groups from 2005 to 2016.
-Declines were largest for black LMI borrowers, whose share of home purchases made in LMI neighborhoods declined 4 percentage points to 46 percent in 2016.
-However, the share of black LMI borrowers purchasing in LMI neighborhoods has consistently remained around 1.7 times greater than their white LMI counterparts.
-Turning our focus to non-LMI borrowers, we see that black non-LMI borrowers in 2016 made 16 percent of their home purchases in LMI neighborhoods, a share 2 percentage points lower than in 2005, but still 7 percentage points higher than their white non-LMI counterparts (9 percent).
+The share of purchases made in LMI neighborhoods by borrowers of both races has shown signs of declining, but the share of black borrowers purchasing in LMI neighborhoods has consistently been around 2.5 times greater than that of white borrowers.
+In 2016, 40 percent of home purchases by all black borrowers were in LMI neighborhoods, while the share was just 17 percent for all white borrowers.
+For non-LMI borrowers, we see that black non-LMI borrowers in 2016 made 20 percent of their home purchases in LMI neighborhoods, a share that is double their white non-LMI counterparts (10 percent).